Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignment_1_short_2.md

 - For A/A, see Exercise 1

 - For A/Ai, suppose that A is irreflexive and Ai is reflexive.
 By irreflexivity, it is not the case that xAx.
 By reflexivity, it is the case that xAix.
-Being Ai the inverse of A, it is the case that the relation A holds between the opposite instances in the relation Ai, which in this case are both x.
-That is, xAx.
+Since Ai is the inverse of A, xAx implies xAix.
 But this contradicts the irreflexivity of A.

 - For Ai/A, suppose that Ai is irreflexive and A is reflexive.
 By irreflexivity, it is not the case that xAix.
-By reflexivity, it is the case that xAx.
-Being A the inverse of Ai, it is the case that the relation Ai holds between the opposite instances in the relation A, which in this case are both x.
-That is, xAix.
+By reflexivity, it is the case that xAx.Since Ai is the inverse of A, xAx implies xAix.
 But this contradicts the irreflexivity of Ai.

 - For Ai/Ai, see Exercise 1